How to get a child car seat that fits your car

 How can I find a child car seat that fits?

-The best way to do this is to get a qualified and competent car-seat fitter to try a range of seats in your car.
+The best way to do this is to get a qualified car-seat fitter to try a range of seats in your car.

 Ask for an appointment with a trained fitter at the retailer you plan to use, or visit a local council car seat fitting clinic for more help.

 Why your family affects which child car seat will fit

 The people that you need to transport will affect the seats you can use in your car.

 Number of children

 If you're going to have more than one child in your car, you'll need to make sure that multiple seats will safely fit across the rear seat of your car.
 Most cars can fit two child car seats but, if you've got three children and a small car, you could have issues.

 Tall passengers in the front, and a car seat in the back generally don't make a good combination.
 If you've got a car seat with a base that uses a support leg, or an extended rear-facing model, then check that you can still use the front passenger seat, especially if you have a partner who's particularly lofty.

 How your car affects what child car seats will fit